duncanscott/couch-cli/README.md

 New features can easily be added by adding subclasses of AbstractAction.
 New action subclasses must be registered in the actions map of CouchClient.

 The logging level is currently set to debug.
 The log file will include URLs that might include passwords.
-If the logging level is increased to block the output from HTTPBuilder, URLs (and passwords) may still be logged in the case of errors.
+The logging might be increased to block the output from HTTPBuilder to lessen the chance of passwords being logged.

 ##Issues